General theory of swimming in curved spacetimes: Swimming deviation formula

 that can be immediately identified as the differential equation (\ref{geophase}).
 In other words, the curve $\Gamma(t)$ represents the precise solution of equation (\ref{geophase}) when the curve $\gamma(t)$ is traversed in the configuration space.
 Therefore, the projection of $\Gamma(t)$ by $\rho_2$ (i.e., the projection on $\ca Z$) gives the exact values of the dynamical deviations $\zeta^i(t)$, with initial conditions $\zeta(0) = \rho_2(\Gamma(0)) = \rho_2(p)$, when the internal motions run along $\gamma(t)$.

 Note that the total deviation of the dynamical quantities is given by the difference of $\rho_2 \circ \Gamma$ at the final point and the initial point $\Gamma(0) = p$ [see figure (\ref{FIGswimphase})].
 Therefore, it is a function of the image of $\Gamma$ between the initial and final points (thence independent of its parametrization).
-In addition, it is possible to show that the image of $\Gamma$ is a function of the image of $\gamma$, so that the net deviation of the dynamical quantities is a function of the image of $\gamma$.
-Hence, the dynamics of the problem is indeed of the geometrical phase kind.
-In order to show this result, consider a general reparameterization of $\gamma$ given by $\bar \gamma = \gamma \circ \chi$, where $\chi : \mathbb R \rightarrow \mathbb R$ is a smooth function.
+In addition, the image of $\Gamma$ is a function of the image of $\gamma$, which can be seen as follows.
+Consider a general reparametrization of $\gamma$ given by $\bar \gamma = \gamma \circ \chi$, where $\chi : \mathbb R \rightarrow \mathbb R$ is a smooth function.
 The chain rule implies that